PriyeshPandey2000/NoteFlux/README.md

 </a>

 <p align="center">
- Open source voice to text conversion for faster typing .
+ Open source voice to text conversion for faster typing and instant correction of transcript .
 </p>

 <p align="center">